113ll3/Ibmclouddocscli/plugins/vpn/index.md

 **-admin_state:** Status of the VPN connection.
 Values: UP or DOWN.

 **-dpd-action:** Action taken when the peer is detected as dead.
 Values: hold; clear; disabled; restart; restart-by-peer.
-Default value: hold
+Default value: hold.

 **-gateway_ip:** IP address of the local VPN tunnel endpoint.

 **-i:** State of the initiator.
 Default value: bi-directional.

-**-dpd-timeout:** Time out value in seconds after which the session is terminated.
+**-dpd-timeout:** Timeout value in seconds after which the session is terminated.
 Range: 6 - 86400 seconds.
 Default value: 120 seconds.
-The keep alive time out value must be higher than the keep alive interval value.
+The keep alive timeout value must be higher than the keep alive interval value.

 **-dpd-interval:** Keepalive interval in seconds.
 Send keepalive messages at the configured interval to check liveliness of the peer.
-Range: 5-86399 seconds.
-Default value: 15 seconds
+Range: `5-86399` seconds.
+Default value: 15 seconds.

 **-ike:** Name of the IKE policy.